Czechs demand PM Babis quit in biggest protest since communist era

-PRAGUE (Reuters) - Czechs turned out in their thousands on Sunday in Prague to call for the ousting of Prime Minister Andrej Babis, in the biggest show of public discontent since the 1989 Velvet Revolution which overthrew Communism.
+PRAGUE (Reuters) - An estimated quarter of a million Czechs rallied in Prague on Sunday to demand the resignation of Prime Minister Andrej Babis, in the biggest show of public discontent since the 1989 Velvet Revolution which overthrew Communism.

 The rally in Letna park was the culmination of a series of demonstrations in recent weeks against Babis, who has faced investigations over alleged fraud and conflicts of interest, claims he vehemently denies.

-Organizers said they believed that about 250,000 people had attended Sunday’s rally, from all around the country, but this figure could not be verified.
+Organizers said they believed that about 250,000 people had attended Sunday’s rally.
+Phone operator T-Mobile said its network usage analysis put the number of participants at over 258,000.
 A police spokesman declined to give an estimate.

-Some protesters carried banners saying “Resign”, “We’ve had enough”, “We won’t give up democracy”, and others waved Czech and EU flags.
-Many families brought children to the protest, which was peaceful as were other recent protests against both Babis and his justice minister.
+Protesters carried banners saying “Resign”, “We’ve had enough”, “We won’t give up democracy”, and others waved Czech and EU flags.
+Many families brought children to the rally, which was peaceful as were other recent protests against both Babis and his justice minister.

+Babis also has enough backing in parliament, where a no-confidence vote planned for Wednesday is likely to fail.

 Police proposed in April that Babis, a billionaire businessman-turned-politician sometimes likened to U.S. President Donald Trump, should be formally charged for fraud in tapping a European Union subsidy a decade ago to build a hotel and conference center outside Prague.
 He denies any wrongdoing.